crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 See the [README](../../README.md) to get an overview of the project.
 Here are some helpful resources to get you comfortable with open source contribution:

-If you haven't already, come find us in ...

-Here are some important resources:
+### Some important resources:

 - The [Conceptual Questions & Answers](../../discussions/53) discussion, can help you to understand some basic concepts and vocabulary.
 - The [Techical Questions & Answers](../../discussions/53) discussion, can help you to solve doubts about any techical detail.
-- The [Basic GitHub Commands](../../discussions/still_does_not_exist) discussion, can help you to remember the basic GitHub commands your'e going to need in the daily basis.
+- The [Basic GitHub Commands](../../docs/still_does_not_exist) document, can help you to remember the basic GitHub commands your're going to need in the daily basis.

-if you're a junior developer read this file
-If you're a sutudent read this file
-If you're an experienced developer read this file
+- The [Development Environment Setup](../../docs/still_does_not_exist) document, explains the tools your'e going to need and how to get ready to code.

+## General Rules

+- We are commited to implment the S.O.L.I.D. principles... what it means?
+- We want all the projects having the same structure and naming convention.
+- We Use the domain naming convention to namimg projects

 ## How Can I Contribute?